 Take your hands off your eyes: a face-to-face with the new monsters

-5 days ago by Daniela Pavin
+about 2 years ago by Daniela Pavin

 When I was a kid, I was afraid of monsters.
 So many things lurking in the dark, ready to devour me.
 In my perfect life as a child, the only evil I could conceive of was intangible.
 Growing up, I realized that the monster inside the closet was a coat, that the shadow under the bed was an abandoned teddy bear and that the creaking on the stairs was the cat pawing cheerfully.

 But the more I grew, the more I began to look around, the more I realized that my perfect reality, the enchanted kingdom I lived as a child, was not so perfect.

 As a teenager, suddenly, I was put in front of new monsters, no longer confined in my room, but permeated in my life: floods, earthquakes, fires,…